-“That men may know that thou, whose name alone is JEHOVAH, art the most high over all the earth“ (Psalm 83:18, KJV).
+“That men may know that thou, whose name alone is JEHOVAH, art the most high over all the earth” (Psalms 83:18, KJV).

-But in most translations this name is presented in English in capital letters as “the LORD.”
+But it is most often translated as “the LORD” (capital letters).
 The same verse in the NASB reads as follows:

 “That they may know that You alone, whose name is the LORD, Are the Most High over all the earth.”

-“For I will pass through the land of Egypt … and on all the gods [elohim] of Egypt [the princes] I will execute judgments: I am the Lord” (Exodus 12:12).
+The princes of Egypt – “For I will pass through the land of Egypt … and on all the gods [elohim] of Egypt [the princes] I will execute judgments: I am the Lord” (Ex.
+12:12).

 Abraham – The Hittites called Abraham a “mighty [elohim] prince” (Gen. 23:6).